stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

 ### Creating API Keys for an Account

 Creating an API Key is a simple method call on the `Account`.
-The method will create a new API Key (Id and Secret) associated with that `Account` and later accessible via the account's `apiKeys` property.
+The method will create a new API Key (Id and Secret) associated with that `Account` and later accessible via the account's `apiKeys`.

 {% codetab id:create-api-key langs:java node python %}
 ------